-As he waited with our guide somewhere behind, I could hear one ask the other what I was doing.
+As he waited with our guide somewhere behind me, I could hear one ask the other what I was doing.
 The other replied that I was Muslim.
 And that was all.
+It was enough.

-They unanimously acknowledge that the Mindanao Muslims are indigenous to their island.
-That Islam is part of Philippine history.
+They unanimously acknowledge that the Mindanao Muslims are, in fact, indigenous to their island.
+That Islam is part of the mosaic of Philippine history.
 That Mindanao folk still ‘belonged’ in the Philippines, without having to give up their culture.
 That the issue is a political one, yet another of the world’s many post-colonial mess-ups.
 There was no effort to delegitimise or dehumanise the Mindanao population.

 The eye of the beholder

 I think perhaps this could be why I’m constantly surprised when someone actually tells me who they see.
 I suppose my conditioning, growing up, makes me dismiss for myself a great many things.
 So it was that I didn’t recognise my own reflection, when someone dropped in my life the following year to hold a mirror to me – not until it was too late.

 * Kuya = form of address meaning ‘brother’.
 As far as I can tell it is similar to the way a Malay would use ‘abang’.
 Forms of address in Southeast Asia are often the same or similar words as those marking family relationships, irrespective of actual family ties.
 In Indonesia this even includes formal address.
 There is an implicit subtext of the assumed family that does not translate as I change into my ‘English language brain’.